Sister Lúcia

-Lúcia de Jesus Rosa dos Santos, OCD, (28 March 1907 – 13 February 2005) also known as Lúcia of Fátima and by her religious name Maria Lúcia of Jesus and of the Immaculate Heart, was a Portuguese Catholic Discalced Carmelite nun.
-Sister Lúcia and her cousins Francisco and Jacinta Marto claimed to have witnessed the apparitions of Our Lady of Fátima in Fátima in 1917.
+Lúcia de Jesus Rosa dos Santos, OCD, (28 March 1907 – 13 February 2005) also known as Lúcia of Fátima and by her religious name Maria Lúcia of Jesus and of the Immaculate Heart, was a Discalced Carmelite from Portugal.
+Sister Lúcia and her cousins Francisco and Jacinta Marto claimed to have witnessed the apparitions of Our Lady of Fátima in 1917.
+Her beatification process was opend in 2017.
+In 2023, she was declared venerable.

+Born in 1907 to landowning peasants on the outskirts of Fátima, Portugal, Lúcia came to prominence in 1917 as the oldest of the three child seers of the apparitions Our Lady of Fátima.
+This involved she and her two cousins, Francisco and Jacinta Marto, claiming to see the Virgin Mary in six apparitions.
+These apparitions sparked major interest, concluding with what is called the Miracle of the Sun being witnessed by tens of thousands in October of that year.

+After Francisco and Jacinta both died during the Spanish Flu, Lúcia remained the only living seer for the rest of her life.
+In 1921, Lúcia became a religious sister in Spain and eventually a Discalced Carmelite nun in 1948.
+She wrote numerous memoirs about her experiences at Fátima and numerous letters concerning the events.
+She also transcribed the Three Secrets of Fátima, the last of which was only published by the Vatican in 2000.
+Sister Lúcia died on 13 February 2005 at the Carmelite convent of Santa Teresa in Coimbra.

 Early life

 Lúcia was the youngest child of António dos Santos and Maria Rosa Ferreira (1869–1942), both from Aljustrel, who married on 19 November 1890.
-She had six brothers and sisters: Maria dos Anjos (1891–1986), Teresa de Jesus Rosa dos Santos, Manuel Rosa dos Santos (1895-1977), Glória de Jesus Rosa dos Santos (1898–1971), Carolina de Jesus Rosa dos Santos (1902–1992), and Maria Rosa (died at birth).
-Although peasants, the Santos family was by no means poor, owning land "in the direction of Montelo, Ortiga, Fátima, Valinhos, Cabeço, Charneca, and Cova da Iria."
+Although peasants, the Santos family was not poor, owning land "in the direction of Montelo, Ortiga, Fátima, Valinhos, Cabeço, Charneca, and Cova da Iria."

 Even though Lúcia's birthday is registered as 22 March 1907, her actual date of birth is 28 March.
-In those days, it was required that parents bring their children for baptism on the eighth day after birth or face a fine, and, because 30 March was a more convenient day, the 22nd was chosen as her birthday.
+At the time of her birth, it was required that parents bring their children for baptism on the eighth day after birth or face a fine, and, because 30 March was a more convenient day, the 22nd was chosen as her birthday.

-Lúcia's father António, by her report, was a hardworking and generous man.
-Lúcia remembered him telling fairy tales and singing folk songs, but he was also the one who first taught her to make the Sign of the Cross.
-Contrary to popular hagiographical accounts of the apparitions, he believed the children and there is some evidence that he conspired to make sure Lúcia got to the Cova for the visitations after her mother had forbidden it.
+Lúcia's father António, by her report, was a hardworking and generous man who introduced her to Catholicism.
+Contrary to popular reports, he believed the children when they said they had seen Mary.
 Lúcia said that her father was not a particularly heavy drinker, but liked to socialize in the tavern.
-Because he did not like Fr.
-Ferreira, he went to church in a nearby town.
+Because of a controversy with the local parish priest, whom he wished to avoid, António went to church in a nearby town.

 Maria Rosa was literate, although she never taught her children to read.
 She had a taste for religious literature and storytelling.
-She gave catechism lessons to her children and the neighbour's children, if they were there, at siesta time during the summer and especially around Lent.
-During the winter, catechism lessons took place after supper and around the fire.
+She regularly gave catechism lessons to her and the neighbour's children.
 According to her mother, Lúcia repeated everything that she heard "like a parrot."